krywenko/openwrtAI-2/README.md

 openwrtAI is the main executable

-if you want speech across all speaker ports  based on whereplayback is  or fixed acroos all  just run MPLAYER instead of mpg123. it only currenly works with using online speach translation as i have not figured out how  force flite to  to do it directly - but can be dom if you tell flite to record TTS and then play it with MPLAYER--
+if you want speech across all speaker ports  based on where playback is  or fixed acroos all.  just run MPLAYER ( found in the openrtAI folder instead of mpg123. it only currenly works with using online speach translation as i have not figured out how  force flite to  to do it directly - but can be done if you tell flite to record TTS and then play it with MPLAYER afterwards